 The Keyword Magic Tool is an easy-to-use keyword research tool that provides all the keywords you need to build an effective SEO or PPC campaign.
 With this tool, you can generate tons of long-tail keywords for your seed keyword(s).

 To use this tool, login to your Semrush dashboard and go through this sequence:

 Keyword Analytics > Keyword Magic Tool

-Enter your seed keyword(s) and hit ‘Search’.
+Enter your seed keyword(s) and hit ‘Search.’
 From your seed keyword, the tool will generate a list of related keywords.
-For each of these keywords, tool will show you key metrics such as volume, keyword difficulty (KD), CPC, and competition.
+For each of these keywords, the tool will show you key metrics such as volume, keyword difficulty (KD), CPC, and competition.

-But since we are looking for long tail keywords which have low volume, but high traffic potential, we’ll need to narrow our list of keyword to a select few.
+But since we are looking for long-tail keywords with low search volume, but high traffic potential, we’ll need to narrow our list of keywords to a select few.